brendanfitz/portfolio-flask-app/README.md

 # metis-projects-flask-app
-Flask App exhibiting data science project experience from Metis and beyond
+This is the repository of source code for my python flask app hosted on Heroku to exhibit my data science project opus, d3 visualizations and data science blogs/ramblings.

+The link for the site can be found at [www.brendan-fitzpatrick.com](https://www.brendan-fitzpatrick.com).

+Enjoy!